juicemcpeso/catan-fanfic/rules.md

   - Flip the resource card or leave it on its current side
   - Turn the resource card to its side (tap) to indicate that it has had a knight applied to it this round
 3. If you have played at least three and more knight cards than all your opponents, take the largest army bonus.
-4. Keep your knights face up in front of you for the rest of the game.
+4. Keep your knight cards face up in front of you for the rest of the game.

 ### Production phase
 1. Starting with the first player, each player must either: